-Vintage By The Sea 2014 was supported by Lancaster City Council and Morecambe Town Council
+Vintage By The Sea 2015 is supported by Lancaster City Council and Morecambe Town Council

-Vintage By the Sea, led by Wayne, Gerardine and Jack Hemingway and the Vintage Festival team, returned to Morecambe for a second year in September 2014.
+Vintage By the Sea, led by Wayne, Gerardine and Jack Hemingway and the Vintage Festival team, returns to Morecambe for a third year in September 2015.